Battle of Bizani: Prelude

 The terrain south of Ioannina provided excellent defensive ground.
 Moreover, the Ottoman forces further reinforced their positions with permanent fortifications, constructed under the direction of the German General Colmar von der Goltz.
 These were equipped with concrete artillery emplacements, bunkers, trenches, barbed wire, searchlights and machine gun positions.
 The Ioannina fortress area included two major fortresses, those of Bizani and Kastritsa, guarding the main southern approaches, along with five smaller forts in a ring around the city, covering the western and northwestern approaches.
 The forts were well supplied with artillery, totaling some 102 pieces (most of them 87 mm).
 By December 1912, both sides were reinforced: the Ottomans received part of the Vardar Army, retreating after the Battle of Monastir, bringing their forces up to some 35,000, while the Greeks also brought up the 2nd Division from Macedonia and a number of volunteer regiments, for a total of 25,000 men.
 The Greeks launched a first attack on the fortress area on December 14.
 The Ottomans succeeded in repelling it in a series of actions that lasted until December 22, and even gained some ground, albeit at the cost of high casualties which depleted their numbers to some 26,000 men.

 With operations in Macedonia completed, the Greek High Command now turned its attention to Epirus.
 Three divisions were transferred to the theater, raising the total of Greek troops to ca. 40,000, along with 80 artillery pieces (amongst which 12 heavy 105 mm and 155 mm guns) and six aircraft.
 On the other hand, an additional number of Ottoman soldiers, who were retreating from the Macedonian front, reinforced the defenders.
 Throughout the period, the siege continued actively, with artillery duels, attacks by Albanian irregulars on Greek supply lines, and reconnaissance and bombing missions on the city by the Greek airplanes.
 At the same time, the hardships of the winter affected the morale of both sides.
 The Greek Epirus front commander, General Konstantinos Sapountzakis, launched a new frontal attack on January 20.
 Although it gained ground, pushing the defenders back into the fort of Bizani, the high casualty rate and the worsening weather resulted in the operation being suspended a few days later.

 During the preparations, a mixed unit that included local women protected the left flank of the Hellenic Army, against a possible attack by Ottoman groups that were stationed in Paramythia.
-Moreover, groups consisting of local females supported the Greek side in several ways, particularly in the transportation of guns, food, clothes, and other important supplies.
+Moreover, groups consisting of local women supported the Greek side in several ways, particularly in the transportation of guns, food, clothes, and other important supplies.
 On specific occasions women also participated in the armed conflicts against the Ottoman forces, some of them were distinguished in the battlefield, like Maria Nastouli, who reached the rank of captain.